 If you or a loved one has suffered a head or brain injury and would like to discuss your legal options, contact me online or call me at 916.921.6400 to set up a FREE consultation with an experienced Sacramento Brain Injury Lawyer.FAQ

 Q. My husband suffered a brain injury a few months ago, and besides some confusion and fogginess, he seems to be angry all the time.
 Could this be a result of his head injury?

-A. Anger and Aggression and very common after head or brain injuries.
+A. Anger and Aggression are very common after head or brain injuries.
 Here’s an article written in a Neuropsychology Journal on this topic in 2009.

-A registered nurse and Professor also writes a very personal account of her husband’s anger after a brain injury and how she helped him deal with it.
+A registered nurse and professor also wrote a very personal account of her husband’s anger after a brain injury and how she helped him deal with it.

 - Head Injury